 What to look for when storing potatoes

 So the solution is to store your potatoes in complete darkness!
-Even low levels of light will eventually cause your potatoes to go green, so what ever option you choose for storing your potatoes it needs to be as dark as possible!!
+Even low levels of light will eventually cause your potatoes to go green, so whatever option you choose for storing your potatoes it needs to be as dark as possible!!

 Storing potatoes in a cool spot is the most important consideration.
 Potatoes will last longer if they are stored at temperatures that stay consistently between 40 and 50 degrees Fahrenheit.
 Even a little below 40 degrees is okay, just be sure they don’t freeze.
 The cooler your storage spot, the longer your potatoes will go before they start to sprout.

 Potatoes will last longer with higher humidity.
 Storing potatoes at a humidity level of 95% would be ideal.
-Of course that is often hard to achieve, but the more humid the better.
+Of course, that is often hard to achieve, but the more humid the better.
 But be careful.
 There is a difference between humid and wet.
 You don’t want your storage area (or your potatoes) to be wet, that will promote mold and rot.

 Storing Potatoes – Options

 There are a lot of options and ideas out there for storing potatoes.
 I’m going to talk about a few and provide you with some links to learn more about each option.
-Just keep in mind that the more dark, cool and humid your storage location is the longer the potatoes will last.
+Just keep in mind that the more dark, cool, and humid your storage location is the longer the potatoes will last.

-A good old fashion root cellar is probably the best option for storing potatoes!
+A good old-fashioned root cellar is probably the best option for storing potatoes!
 With plenty of room, dark and cool they can be the perfect spot for potato storage.
 Rodents and other pests can be a problem in root cellars so be sure to have a plan for dealing with them.

 Improvised Root Cellars

 We love our window well root cellar!
 You can read more about it here.
 It’s just one of the window wells on the east side of our house that is in the shade most of the winter.
 It provides is great access (from the window in the basement) and is a cool spot to store all winter.
-Since we started using this option we have increase the storage time of our potatoes an additional 3 months!
+Since we started using this option we have increased the storage time of our potatoes an additional 3 months!